mackenziekbrooks/dci102-f20-humanities-data/docs/schedule.md

 **Due Monday 9/21 at 9am**

-1. Turn in the results of Activity 4.1 and 4.2 as documents in Canvas.
+1. Turn in the results of Activity 4.1 on Canvas.
+2. Write 100-200 words on the visualization you found, addressing the questions in Activity 4.2.
+Turn this in as a document on Canvas.
 2. Blog post #4: Your blog post this week will be the results of Activity 4.3.

 # Week 5 - Network Analysis